 Farm and agricultural employee housing is a type of employee housing under the Employee Housing Act, California Health and Safety Code Sections 17000 et seq.
 Section 17021.5 of the Employee Housing Act requires that any employee housing providing accommodations for six or fewer employees shall be deemed a single-family structure with a residential land use designation, and not be subject to any conditional use permit, zoning variance, or other zoning clearance that is not required of a family dwelling of the same type in the same zone.
 Section 17021.6 of the Employee Housing Act requires employee housing consisting of no more than 36 beds in a group quarters or 12 units designed for use by a single family or household to be deemed an agricultural land use.
 The City will amend the Oakland Planning Code to modify the definitions of Limited Agricultural Activities, Extensive Agricultural Activities, and One-Family Dwelling Residential Facilities to comply with the Employee Housing Act.

+Timeline: June-July 2023

-Responsible Agency: Oakland Planning & Building DepartmentPotential Funding Source: General Plan Surcharge and permit feesTimeline: June-July 2023Objective: Ensure compliance with the Employee Housing Act.
+Objective: Ensure compliance with the Employee Housing Act.

 Action 3.7.8: Expand areas where Residential Care Facilities are permitted by right.